JMDKC/personal-site-gatsby/content/posts/2019-07-31---swimming-elephant.md

 description: "I hadn’t swum for 20 years before joining the club a few months back.
 Now, I leave a brightly-lit council-run pool in Elephant and Castle each Wednesday night with a definite spring in my step."
 ---

 Feeling deadline-induced stress, along with the vague sense that you don’t do enough queer stuff that doesn’t involve drinking and/or hooking up?
-I do, at least.
-Or did, thanks to my weekly sessions at [Out to Swim](https://www.outtoswim.org/), an LGBT+ swimming club with classes in London and Brighton.
+I did, until I started weekly sessions at [Out to Swim](https://www.outtoswim.org/), an LGBT+ swimming club with classes in London and Brighton.

 I hadn’t swum for 20 years before joining the club a few months back.
 Now, I leave a brightly-lit council-run pool in Elephant and Castle each Wednesday night with a definite spring in my step, the day’s worries forgotten.
 On Sunday (sometimes) it’s an early evening hour in Victoria, just enough exercise to blast impending work worries out of my mind.

 ![the pool](/media/swimming-elephant-1.jpg)
 *Feeling the high after class…*

-Since joining, I found out Out to Swim is surprisingly big, with its own synchronised swimming and water polo teams, as well as 10 lanes of swimmers.
+Since joining, I found out that Out to Swim is surprisingly big, with its own synchronised swimming and water polo teams, as well as 10 lanes of swimmers.

 Of these lanes, there are 18 sessions per week, split from lane 10 (beginners) upwards.
 I’m lane eight, and I’m proud of myself, even if I can’t breathe properly during front crawl and will likely never have the hip action for a proper butterfly kick.